kubewarden/docs/src/writing-policies/go/01-intro.md

 Kubewarden policies need to process JSON data like the policy settings and the actual request received by Kubernetes.

-Despite TinyGo's current limitations, it's still easy and doable to write Kubewarden policies with it.
+Despite TinyGo's current limitations, it's still easy and doable to write Kubewarden validation policies with it.

+> **Note well:** unfortunately, it's currently impossible to write mutating
+> policies using TinyGo.

 ## Tooling